waepoints/waepointstandards/outline.md

 ### Declaring System Commands

 ...
 (Re)Focus..., (Re)Perform/(Re)Do the system command(s)..., ...
-(Re)Apply..., … (Re)Secure…, … Free…, … (Re)Ward…, … (Re)Allward..., … (Re)Lock…, … Modiphate… effects… to/with/as/is/are… modiphs…, … Modiphade… modiphs… to/with/as/is/are… modiphases…, … Modiphize… effects… to/as/with/is/are… modiphases…, … Unanchor..., (Re)Do/(Re)Perform The Essential Anchoring For..., …(Re)Reset… back to reality…, … I (Re)confirm…, …(Re)Join… the/those… phrases…, … (Re)Separate... the/those/that...
+(Re)Apply..., … (Re)Secure…, … Free…, … (Re)Ward…, … (Re)Allward..., … (Re)Lock…, … Modiphize… effects… to/as/with/is/are… modiphases…, … Unanchor..., (Re)Do/(Re)Perform The Essential Anchoring For..., …(Re)Reset… back to reality…, … I (Re)confirm…, …(Re)Join… the/those… phrases…, … (Re)Separate... the/those/that...
 Phrase/phrases...
 Into..., … Change… to say…, … Amend… With…, … Prepend… To…, … Add… that… to…, … Remove… from…, … (Re)Stack..., … (Re)Track..., … Unstack…, … Stop tracking…, … Unstack… and leave…, … Stop tracking and unstack..., … Stop tracking… and leave…, … Stop tracking and unstack… and leave…, … Clean up/Clear/Lose…, … Clean up/Clear/Lose… and adjust…, ...
 Refactor...

 ### Sets System Commands